 6) Increased Strength and Endurance

 There’s no question you can swim faster with fins.
-Fins allow you to experience an unimaginable feeling of speed.
-You can move through the water at a velocity otherwise not possible.
-Fins not only make you swim faster, they allow you to swim and kick for longer periods of time building endurance.
+Fins not only make you swim faster, but they also allow you to swim and kick for longer periods of time, building endurance.

-The added resistance of fins builds strength and power.
-Muscle recruitment is at an all time high under the stress of fins, and this is why fins are a fantastic way to improve multiple components of your swimming at the same time.
+Muscle recruitment is at an all time high when you’re wearing fins, and this is why fins are a fantastic way to improve multiple components of your swimming at the same time.

 7) More Efficient Workout

-If you’re pressed for time, then making sure you get the most out of your time in the water is crucial.
-Fins allow you to get more work done in less time.
-You can elevate your heart rate much faster by adding equipment like fins and get your body into a higher heart rate zone for longer in a shorter period of time. #SwimSmarter
+If you’re in a rush, fins allow you to get more work done in less time.
+Adding fins can push your body into a higher heart rate zone for longer in a shorter period of time. #SwimSmarter

 8) It’s More Fun!

-When it comes to choosing a pair of fins, you have two main considerations.
+When it comes to choosing a pair of fins, you have two main considerations: Fin length and flexibility.

 The length of your fin is the most important consideration when choosing fins because it can dramatically impact how they affect your stroke technique and speed.
 Traditionally shorter fins are best for everyday kicking and swim training.
 Longer fins are better for working on underwater dolphin kick and learning body undulation.

 At the end of the day (or workout), you need to be comfortable.
 Stiff fins can make you really fast, but also feel like bricks on your feet.
-This can cause muscle pain and over fatigue you.
-If the fins are too soft, they’ll bend too much when power is applied to them and you’ll have a reduced benefit.
+This can cause muscle pain and fatigue.
+If the fins are too soft, they’ll bend too much when power is applied and you’ll have a reduced benefit.
 The right firmness and flexibility comes down to your preference and strength level.

-If fins cause blisters for you, there are all types of socks designed specifically for this purpose.
-Ideally you don’t need to result to these because you’ve found a pair that fits and isn’t too firm.
+If fins cause blisters for you, there are special socks designed to protect your feet.
+Ideally you don’t need to resort to these because you’ve found a pair that fits and isn’t too firm.

 It can be really hard to take your fins or paddles off after a set or workout.
-It’s important not to become overly subscribed (addicted) to your fins or any piece of equipment.
+It’s important not to rely on your fins, or any piece of equipment, too much.